-So you persistently ignored the airbag safety recall for your car, putting any insurance cover in doubt.
+So you persistently ignored the airbag recall for your car, putting any insurance cover in doubt.
 Guess what?
 Having your car deregistered makes it even worse now.

 The State Government has toughened measures to enforce the safety recall with the Transport Department to start cancelling the registration of thousands of vehicles fitted with potentially deadly airbags within weeks.